google-marketing-solutions/product-return-predictor/README.md

             - `constant.DataPipelineType.PREDICTION`: Choose this when you want to generate predictions using a pre-trained model.
 The pipeline will load the saved preprocessing and feature selection pipelines from Cloud Storage and apply them to your new data, without splitting into train/test sets.
         - How to Provide: Directly use `constant.DataPipelineType.TRAINING` or`constant.DataPipelineType.PREDICTION`.

-    - `recency_of_transaction_for_prediction_in_days`: An integer representing the number of past days to include transactions for prediction purposes.
+    - `recency_of_transaction_for_prediction_in_days`(**prediction pipeline only parameter**): An integer representing the number of past days to include transactions for prediction purposes.
 This helps focus the prediction on recent customer activity.
 How to Provide: An integer value (e.g., 2).
         - Note: This should be provided during Step 3.
+There's no need to provide value for this parameter in the training pipeline.

     - `return_policy_window_in_days`: An integer indicating your product return policy window in days.
 This is used to define the timeframe within which a return is considered valid for labeling purposes in the training data.
 An integer value (e.g., 30).
         - Note: This should be provided during Step 3.